ppiova/STEMsalaries.ML.NET/README.md

 Data in ML.NET is represented as an IDataView, which is a flexible, efficient way of describing tabular data (for example, rows and columns).
 IDataView objects can contain numbers, text, booleans, vectors, and more.
 You can load data from files or from real-time streaming sources to an IDataView.
 LoadFromTextFile allows you to load data from TXT, CSV, TSV, and other file formats.<br />
 ### Use the "DataSTEMSalary.csv" file for load data<br />
 Tip: LoadFromEnumerable enables loading from in-memory collections, JSON/XML, relational and non-relational databases (for example, SQL, CosmosDB, MongoDB), and many other data sources.
-Link for more information: https://docs.microsoft.com/en-us/dotnet/machine-learning/how-to-guides/load-data-ml-net?WT.mc_id=dotnet-35129-website
+Link for more information: https://docs.microsoft.com/en-us/dotnet/machine-learning/how-to-guides/load-data-ml-net?WT.mc_id=dotnet-35129-website <br /><br />
 ![](images/mldotnet-001.png)<br /><br />
 + Transform data: In most cases, the data that you have available isn't suitable to be used directly to train a machine learning model.
 The raw data needs to be pre-processed using data transformations.<br />
 + Choose algorithm: When using machine learning and ML.NET, you must choose a machine learning task that goes along with your scenario.
 ML.NET offers over 30 algorithms (or trainers) for a variety of ML tasks: